Lee sticks by state's reopening plan

 “The drive-through option will remain in place for as long as needed in Wilson County,” said Dean Flener, the Governor’s Unified Command spokesman in an email.

-On Friday, he said that the guard’s drive-through testing would move from the health department to the Wilson County Fairgrounds in Lebanon and be open from 9 a.m. to 1 p.m.
+On Friday, he said that the guard’s drive-through testing would move from the health department to the Wilson County Fairgrounds in Lebanon on Monday and be open from 9 a.m. to 1 p.m.

 “The increase in testing capacity allows for us to have a better clinical understanding of what COVID-19 is doing in the community,” Flener said.